AppkubeCloud/common-workflow-api-doc/hrms_pseudocode.md

    - 8.1.
 Log the error.
    - 8.2.
 Return a 500 Internal Server Error response with the error message.

 ##### Exception Handling:
 - If any step encounters an error:
   - Catch the error.
+  - Log the error.
+  - Return a 500 Internal Server Error response with error details.

+#### 5. newUserPassword

+##### API Description:
+The newUserPassword API allows users to set a new password upon initial login, typically after the account is created and the user is required to change the password.

+##### Endpoint:
+- Method: POST
+- Endpoint: /newUserPassword
+- Body:
+  - email: string (required) - The email address of the user.
+  - password: string (required) - The temporary password provided to the user.
+  - newpassword: string (required) - The new password to be set by the user.

+##### Response:
+- Success Response (HTTP 301):
+  Body: { "message": "Password-Reset Successfully" }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"
+    - "Location": "https://workflow.synectiks.net/" (Redirects user after successful password reset)
+- Error Response (HTTP 400):
+  Body: { "error": "error_message" }
+- Error Response (HTTP 500):
+  Body: { "message": "error_message", "error": "error_details" }

+##### Pseudocode for newUserPassword API:
+1. Parse the request body to extract email, temporary password, and new password.
+2. Validate the request body parameters (email, temporary password, and new password).
+3. If validation fails:
+   - 3.1.
+Return a 400 Bad Request response with the validation error message.
+4. Connect to the database.
+5. Initialize a Cognito Identity Provider client.
+6. Set up authentication parameters for admin-initiated authentication.
+7. Send a request to authenticate the user using the temporary password.
+8. Construct input parameters to respond to the new password challenge.
+9. Send a request to set the new password for the user.
+10. Update the invitation status in the database to indicate that the user's account is active.
+11. Return a 301 Redirect response to the workflow application upon successful password reset.
+12. If any step fails during execution:
+    - 12.1.
+Log the error.
+    - 12.2.
+Return a 500 Internal Server Error response with the error message.

+##### Exception Handling:
+- If any step encounters an error:
+  - Catch the error.
+  - Log the error.
+  - Return a 500 Internal Server Error response with error details.

+#### 6. refreshToken

+##### API Description:
+The refreshToken API allows users to refresh their access token using a refresh token provided by AWS Cognito.

+##### Endpoint:
+- Method: POST
+- Endpoint: /refreshToken
+- Body:
+  - email: string (required) - The email address of the user.
+- Headers:
+  - Authorization: Bearer <refresh_token> (Token used for authentication)

+##### Response:
+- Success Response (HTTP 200):
+  Body: { "Access_token": "<new_access_token>" }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"
+- Error Response (HTTP 500):
+  Body: { "message": "error_message" }
+  Headers:
+    - "Access-Control-Allow-Origin": "*"

+##### Pseudocode for refreshToken API:
+1. Parse the request body to extract the user's email.
+2. Extract the refresh token from the Authorization header.
+3. Connect to the database.
+4. Set up parameters for initiating authentication with AWS Cognito using the refresh token.
+5. Send a request to AWS Cognito to initiate authentication with the refresh token.
+6. Update the access token in the database with the new token received from Cognito.
+7. Return a 200 OK response with the new access token in the body.
+8. If any error occurs during the process:
+   - 8.1.
+Catch the error.
+   - 8.2.
+Return a 500 Internal Server Error response with the error message in the body.

+##### Exception Handling:
+- If any step encounters an error:
+  - Catch the error.